whatsnoteGB/whatsnotegb.github.io/_posts/2024-02-10-i_see_the_great_escape.md

 * _do i really have to chart the constellations in his eyes?_
 * _you know there's many different ways that you can kill the one you love; the slowlest way is never loving them enough_
 * _do i really have to tell you how he brought me back to life?_
-* _a brief interruption, a slight malfunction; i'd go back to wanting dudes who give nothing, i thought we had no chance)
+* _a brief interruption, a slight malfunction; i'd go back to wanting dudes who give nothing, i thought we had no chance_
+* _and i damn sure never would've danced with the devil_
+* _memories feel like weapons_
+* _you made me feel important and then you tried to erase us; you re a crisis of my faith_
+* _the wound wont close, i keep on waiting for a sign_
+* _i regret you all the time_
+* _never take advice from someone who's falling apart_
+* _i pictured you with othre girls, in love, then threw up on the street_
+* _each bar plays our song, nothin has ever felt so wrong_
+* _life is emotionally abusive_
+* _time can't stop me quite like you did_
 *